asritha-chikkala/SignConnect/README.md

 - ✅ Avatar Signing - Avatar signs the transcript in ISL
 - ✅ Manual Input - Paste transcript manually

+### 🌐 Browser Extension

+- ✅ **Sign Any Text, Anywhere** - Select text on any webpage and sign it with the 3D avatar
+- ✅ **Right-Click Integration** - Just right-click selected text → "Sign with SignConnect"
+- ✅ **Keyboard Shortcut** - Press `Ctrl+Shift+S`  to sign selected text
+- ✅ **Non-Intrusive** - Avatar appears only when you want it, auto-closes after signing
+- ✅ **Works Everywhere** - Works on any webpage (Wikipedia, news, emails, YouTube captions)
+- ✅ **Instant Signing** - No copy-paste, no extra steps

+### 🎯 How the Extension Works

+1. Select any text on any webpage
+2. Right-click → "🤟 Sign with SignConnect"
+3. Or press `Ctrl+Shift+S`
+4. The 3D avatar appears and signs the text in ISL
+5. Auto-closes after signing completes

+> 💡 *Example: Select text on Wikipedia → Right-click → Sign with SignConnect → Avatar signs it instantly!*

 ### 👤 User Dashboard
 - ✅ Authentication - Supabase email/password auth
 - ✅ Profile Management - View and manage account